alex-louvet/nnexpy/docs/Bounds.md

 # Bounds

+Bounds represent the bounds in which the data live.
+It is used when you want to generate your data an will not be taken into account if you specify `centerList` and `radiusList`.

 ## Class Variables

 `boundCoordinates` (`[{'min': float , 'max': float}]`): Represents the minimum and maximum of the bounds.
 Length corresponds to `dimension`